A Brief History of Elephant Seals at Point Reyes

 From the Elephant Seal Overlook, you can witness the fascinating behavior of these animals, including male dominance contests, birthing of pups, and the interactions of mothers and pups.
 You will hear the distinctive vocalizations of females and pups, as well as the powerful trumpeting of the adult males (referred to as "bulls"), which can be heard for over a mile.

 After a month of nursing, female elephant seals will wean their pups and head back out to sea for a month or two of feeding to replenish deleted energy reserves, leaving the weaned pups ("weaners") to survive on their own.
 Once adult females have left the colonies, adult males will also depart.
 By mid-April, most of the pups have left the area to find food.
-In early April, juvenile seals and adult females return to shore for two to three weeks in order to molt (shed their skin).
+In early April, juvenile seals and adult females come to shore for two to three weeks in order to molt (shed their skin).
 Toward the end of the spring, the female molt has concluded and they head back to sea for a longer feeding period.
-The juvenile molt extends into early summer when the adult males haul out for their molting season.
-From mid- to late summer, there tend to be very few elephant seals at Point Reyes, but on most days a few elephant seals may still be seen from the Elephant Seal Overlook.
+The juvenile molt extends into early summer when the adult males start to haul out for their molting season.
+There tend to be very few elephant seals at Point Reyes in the late summer, but on most days a few elephant seals may still be seen from the Elephant Seal Overlook.
 By mid-September, juveniles will return to shore for a resting haul out.
 During this time, the juvenile seals are still growing and being onshore allows their bones and muscles to develop properly.
 It also gets them in sync with the coming on shore twice a year pattern and allows the seals to do this before the breeding season, in which they are too young to participate.

 Check out our Weekly Elephant Seal updates to learn the latest news.